SergioRoldan/Seths-Network/README.md

 ![Account with the new channel](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/account.JPG?raw=true)

 If you click on the notification button a new paged will be displayed showing all erros and notifications (if any).
-You can select notifications/errors one by one click on them, or select them all using the Select all button.
+You can select notifications/errors one by one click on them, or select them all using the Select all buttons.
 To delete them use the Delete selected or Delete all buttons.
-Each of the notification can be navigated to the channel or account that has generated them by clicking on the check button.
+Each of the notification can be navigated to the channel or account that has generated them by clicking on the Check button.

 ![Not selected notifications](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/notif_not_selected.JPG?raw=true)